 Beth has a particular interest in supporting people of colour in finding their place in UK natural settings and creates opportunities for the representation of black leadership in nature.

-Beth has theorised the practice of Nature-based Psychotherapy as an orientation of practice and as a frame for actualising established modalities in natural settings and is writing a book presenting these ideas for psychotherapists and allied professionals.
+Beth has theorised the practice of Nature-based Psychotherapy as an orientation of practice and as a frame for actualising established modalities in natural settings and is writing a book presenting these ideas, to be published by Routledge in 2019/2020.

-Beth is a Trustee of the National Park City Foundation, a role in which she leads work on nature, health and cities; a Fellow of the London Environmental Educators Forum and a member of the teaching team at the Wellbeing Faculty of the Institute for Arts in Therapy and Education.
+Beth is a Trustee of the National Park City Foundation, a role in which she leads work on nature, health and cities; a Fellow of the London Environmental Educators Forum and a visiting lecturer at the Wellbeing Faculty of the Institute for Arts in Therapy and Education.

 Beth worked in the human rights field for 16 years, the last 8 of which she ran a research consultancy working in partnership with UNHCR.
 Between 2008 – 2010 she was Research and Policy Manager at the Mental Health Providers Forum, leading four panels of experts in a review of methodologies used by NICE in the evaluation of the effectiveness of psychological therapies from scientific, philosophical and service user perspectives.
 She is co-author of Recovery and resilience: African, African Caribbean and South Asian women’s narratives of recovering from mental distress, London, 2011, Mental Health Foundation and Survivor Research and is author of Country of Origin Information and Women; Researching Gender and Persecution within the Context of Asylum and Human Rights Claims, London, 2007, Asylum Aid.